exo7-ca/k8s-http-monitor/README.md

 ## Endpoint Discovery

-The application automatically discovers HTTP endpoints to monitor by scanning Ingress resources in the Kubernetes cluster.
+The application uses the kubernetes API to automatically discovers HTTP endpoints to monitor by scanning Ingress resources in the Kubernetes cluster.
 By default, it scans all namespaces, but this can be configured using the namespace filtering mode and list.
 For each Ingress rule, it extracts:

 - The host and path
 - The protocol (http/https based on TLS configuration)